Europia79/BombArena/README.md

 **/bomb alter ArenaName addregion**

+FYI: You do NOT need to use this last command.
+The Demolition plugin will automatically reset bases after each match.
+The last command should be only used if you want players to break blocks in the arena and have WorldGuard reset all the broken blocks to their original state after each match.

-This might change in the future to make to easier to setup Bomb Arenas.
+Some of these steps might change in the future to make to easier to setup Bomb Arenas.

 How to access Player Stats Database: